htcondor/htcondor/docs/admin-manual/networking.rst

 that protocol will not be used.
 Additionally, if only one of the protocols has a private or public address, the other protocol will be disabled.
-For instance, a machine with a private IPv4 address and a loopback IPv6 address will only use IPv4; there’s no point trying to contact some other machine via IPv6 over a loopback interface.
+For instance, a machine with a private IPv4 address and a loopback IPv6 address will only use IPv4; there's no point trying to contact some other machine via IPv6 over a loopback interface.

 If both IPv4 and IPv6 networking are enabled, HTCondor runs in mixed